datosgobar/perfil-regional-metadatos-english/docs/index.md

 The Regional Metadata Profile (RMP) is an initiative of the Open Data Group of the Organization of American States (OAS).

-With this metadata profile, the group aims to build a common baseline between countries of the region that can be a reference and ease initiatives that need to implement open data catalogues, re-using common solutions.
+With this metadata profile, the group aims to build a common baseline between countries of the region that can be a reference and ease initiatives that need to implement open data catalogs, re-using common solutions.

 # Design principles